RaphaelHebert/nsdpy/docs/main.md

 ### Output files

 The script creates a folder named *'results'* in the working directory and a subdirectory for each run named with the starting time of the run: **/results/YYYY-MM-DD_HH-MM-SS/**.
 In this last folder the script writes the fasta file(s) containing the results.
+If the --tsv option have been selected one folder called 'tsv' to store the results in tsv format and one folder 'fasta' is created to store the results in fasta format.
-The description line of the output fasta files are as follows:
+If the --information option is selected, the information line of the output fasta files are as follows:

+- ORGANISM NAME
 - ACCESSION VERSION IDENTIFIER
-- ORGANISM NAME
+- \_cds\_ (if the --cds option is selected)
+- protein_id  (if the --cds option is selected)
 - TaxIDs
 - LINEAGE

+If the --information option is selected, the information in the tsv files are as follows:
+- Name
+- SeqID
+- TaxID
+- Lineage
+- sequence length
-- LOCATION
+- sequence

-Different files are printed depending on the selected taxonomy options and filters.
+Different files are printed depending on the selected taxonomy options and filters and the tsv option.
 The following table summarize the different files and their attributes:
 ![files](./pictures/outputfile.png)

 Example: